 4. Use reminder tools.

-Phone apps, checklists and even kitchen timers can remind your child to stay focused on what he needs to do.
-These tools can also give him a sense of when he will be able to do the things he’s looking forward to now that the weather is nicer.
-Reminder tools can motivate him to stick to his task and get the job done.
+Phone apps, checklists, and even kitchen timers can remind kids to stay focused on what they need to do.
+These tools can also give them a sense of when they will be able to do the things they’re looking forward to now that the weather is nicer.
+Reminder tools can motivate kids to stick to their tasks and get the job done.

 5. Encourage exercise.

 There’s a built-in benefit to warmer weather: It lets kids blow off steam and burn more energy outdoors.
 Studies show that exercise can actually help kids focus.
-So encourage your child to go for a run, ride a bike or play outdoor games like tag.
-Have him sign up for a sport.
+So encourage kids to go for a run, ride a bike, or play outside.

-If playing a sport means you have to adjust the regular routine a bit, that’s fine.
+If making room for exercise means you have to adjust the regular routine a bit, that’s fine.
 Just make sure there are still clear expectations.

 6. Keep school top of mind.

 For many kids, school seems less important in springtime.
 After all, which would you rather do if you were a kid?
 Math worksheets or sidewalk art?
-Keep reminding your child that even though it’s nice out, school is still in session and he needs to make it a priority.
+Keep reminding kids that even though it’s nice out, school is still in session and they need to make it a priority.

 Learning doesn’t have to stop during breaks, either.
 Make your outdoor activities educational.
-Explore nature.
-Visit historical sites.
-And be sure to help your child keep track of the days during break so he’s not surprised when it’s time to go back to school.
+Explore nature together.
+And be sure to help kids keep track of the days during break so it’s not a surprise when it’s time to go back to school.

 7. Leave room for exceptions.

 If you allow a little wiggle room, the gratitude may go a long way.
-Try letting your child do his homework outside.
-Or stay up half an hour later on spring break or holiday weekends.
+Try letting kids do their homework outside.
+Or let them stay up half an hour later on spring break or holiday weekends.

 If it means you have to give an extra reminder when it’s time to come in and get ready for bed, don’t worry.
-Compromising every now and then won’t affect his overall ability to focus.
-And it might make him more motivated to get done the things he has to.
+Compromising every now and then won’t affect their overall ability to focus.
+And it might make them more motivated to get done the things they have to.